-Follow all instructions and warnings marked on the unit.

-Always use with the correct line voltage.
+- Follow all instructions and adhere to warnings marked on the unit and in the operating instructions. - Always use with the correct line voltage.
 Refer to the manufacturer's operating instructions for power requirements.
-Be advised that different operating voltages may require the use of a different line cord and/or attachment plug.

-Do no install the unit in an unventilated rack, or directly above heat producing equipment such as power amplifiers.
-Observe the maximum ambient operating temperature listed in the product specification.

-Slots and openings on the case are provided for ventilation; to ensure reliable operation and prevent it from overheating, these openings must not be blocked or covered.
-Never push objects of any kind through any of the ventilation slots.
-Never spill a liquid of any kind on the unit.

-This product is equipped with a 3-wire grounding type plug.
-This is a safety feature and should not be defeated.
-Never attach audio power amplifier outputs directly to any of the units connectors.

-To prevent shock or fire hazard, do not expose the unit to rain or moisture, or operate it where it will be exposed to water.
-Do not attempt to operate the unit if it has been dropped, damaged, exposed to liquid, or if it exhibits a distinct change in performance indicating the need for service.
+Be advised that different operating voltages may require the use of a different line cord and/or attachment plug. - Do not install the unit in an unventilated rack, or directly above heat producing equipment such as power amplifiers.
+Observe the maximum ambient operating temperature listed in the product specification. - Slots and openings on the case are provided for ventilation to ensure reliable operation and prevent the unit from overheating.
+Do not block, cover, or insert objects into the openings.
+Never spill a liquid of any kind on the unit. - Never attach audio power amplifier outputs directly to any of the unit's connectors. - To prevent shock or fire hazard, do not expose the unit to rain or moisture, or operate it where it will be exposed to water. - Do not attempt to operate the unit if it has been dropped, damaged, exposed to liquids, or if it exhibits a distinct change in performance indicating the need for service.